-Falcon Australia is one of the three registered holders of approximately 4.6 million gross acres (approximately 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Basin, Northern Territory, Australia.
+Falcon Australia is one of the three registered holders of approximately 4.6 million gross acres (~ 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Basin, Northern Territory, Australia.
 The Beetaloo Basin is located 600 kilometres south of Darwin, close to infrastructure including a highway, a pipeline and a railway, offering transport options to the Australian market and beyond via the existing and developing liquified natural gas capacity in Darwin.

 The Beetaloo Basin is a Proterozoic and Cambrian tight oil and gas basin.
-In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (approximately 35,260 km2) and is a relatively underexplored onshore exploration basin with, as far as the Company is aware, 14 exploration wells drilled in the Beetaloo Basin to date.
-The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects.
-Australia has a developed resources industry with a stable political, legal and regulatory system.
+In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (~ 35,260 km2) and is a relatively underexplored onshore exploration basin.
+The area is also remote and sparsely populated.
+In consideration of these factors, the Board believes the Beetaloo Basin has shale oil and shale gas potential.